Types of pollen

 The Sedge and Carex grasses are common throughout Canada from British Columbia to Newfoundland.
 The season is generally from June to July except in Vancouver and Victoria where the season would be from May to June.
 Although they are wind-pollinated, exposure to pollen of sedge and carex is very limited.
 They are, therefore, considered to be insignificant allergen contributors.
 They may possibly be responsible for symptoms of Pollinosis but only very locally.

-Walnut trees & Butternut Trees are deciduous trees, 10–40 metres (33–131 ft) tall, with pinnate leaves with 5–25 leaflets; the shoots have chambered pith.
+Walnut trees and Butternut Trees are deciduous trees, 10–40 metres (33–131 ft) tall, with pinnate leaves with 5–25 leaflets; the shoots have chambered pith.
 There are 21 species with an abundant amount see from southeast Canada west to California and south to Argentina.
-Walnut trees and Butternut trees are found in Southern Ontario, Quebec and New Brunswick.
+Walnut trees and Butternut trees are found in Southern Ontario, Quebec, and New Brunswick.

 They can cause allergic reactions when present in large amount.
 Pollination season varies dramatically depending on weather and environmental conditions but generally occurs May and June in most parts of Canada.